Resources Germany Related

 Used 1868 to 1883, placeholders D-Y-M-P clockwise from the top.

-The placeholder P (package number) is sometimes also referred to as 'bundle number' or 'manufacturer number', the latter being not quite correct.
-One has to know a little about the methods of filing and storing documents at the registration office during that time to understand the true meaning of this code: all registrations of one day were filed in one 'package' or 'bundle', meaning that they were wrapped and stored together while the contents (each registration and registrar from the package) was written down in the filing ledger.
-In some (rare) cases all registrations from a certain day were filed by one specific manufacturer only, this however does not mean that a certain number code keys to the name of a certain registrar.
-With other words: this part of the registration information is irrelevant for collectors or people simply wanting to find out more about their item as it is merely a filing reference.
+The wildcard P (package number) is sometimes referred to as "bundle number" or "manufacturer number", although the latter is not quite correct.
+You need to know a little about the methods of filing and storing documents at the registry at that time to understand the true meaning of this code: all the registrations of a day were filed in a "package" or "bundle", i.e. they were wrapped and stored together, while the contents (each registration and registrar from the package) were written down in the filing book.
+In some (rare) cases, all registrations on a particular day were filed by a particular registrar, but this does not mean that a particular number code is keyed to the name of a particular registrar.
+In other words, this part of the registration information is irrelevant to collectors or people who simply want to find out more about their item, as it is merely a filing reference.

 Diamond-Shape Mark Codes

-Here is a table that shows the known month and year codes; take note that the month code letters were identical in both mark type periods.
-Also make sure to check the two exception warnings placed below which should at least show that the system was not foolproof.
+Here is a table showing the known month and year codes; note that the month code letters were identical in both mark type periods.
+Also note the two exception warnings below, which should at least show that the system was not foolproof.

 Table A: